 Brookline Town Election — May 5, 2026

 Brookline voters head to the polls on Tuesday, May 5 (7 a.m. to 8 p.m.; early voting begins April 25) to decide several contested races and a major property tax override question.
-The ballot includes two Select Board seats, three School Committee seats, Library Trustees, a Housing Authority seat, and Town Meeting races across all precincts.
+The ballot includes two Select Board seats, three School Committee seats, four Library Trustee seats, a Housing Authority seat, and Town Meeting races across all precincts.

 The Override: $23.25 Million